 ► Refer to Annotating the Components for detailed information on Annotation and Naming Schemes.

 In Altium Designer's PCB editor all of the component footprints, for all variants, are always shown.
 This is necessary because all footprints, for all assembly variations, must be fabricated as part of the bare board.
 It is the loading of components during the assembly process that then determines which variant is being built.

 Because all footprints are always visible on the PCB, it can be difficult to know which components belong to which variant.
-Like the schematic editor, the PCB editor includes a Variants toolbar which can be used to switch between variants.
-However, the only visible clue to tell if a particular component is fitted or not fitted in that variant is if the component includes a 3D Body model – the body will appear/disappear to indicate whether the component is fitted or not fitted.
-This visual behavior is much more easily seen when the PCB is in 3D Layout Mode, as demonstrated in the animated image below.
+However, the only visible clue to tell if a particular component is fitted or not fitted in that variant is if the component includes a 3D Body model.
+The body will appear/disappear to indicate whether the component is fitted or not fitted.
+This visual behavior is more easily seen when the PCB is in 3D Layout Mode as demonstrated in the animated image below.

 There is only one type of variation that affects component placement in the PCB design process – when an Alternate Part is specified, and that Alternate Part uses a different footprint from the base design.
 In this situation, two footprints must be placed on the board.

 There are different ways that these two footprints might be positioned, such as: